klau1011/metrolinx-transit-insights/README.md

 #### Prerequisties
 - Ensure you have Docker Desktop installed and open
-- Add your Google Maps API key to the `env.temp` file
+- Add your Bing Maps API key to the `env.temp` file
 - Rename `env.temp` to `.env`

 Steps: